CUB: Benchmarking Context Utilisation Techniques for Language Models: Additional results

 \subsection{CUB results}

+The exact BCU scores on \textsc{CUB} can be found in \Cref{tab:main_results_bcu}.
+We also report the accuracy scores on \textsc{CUB} in \Cref{tab:main_results_acc}.
+For CounterFact and DRUID, accuracy is measured based on whether the first generated token is the same as the first gold token.
+For NQ, for which the correct answer may be different permutations of the same set of tokens, we measure accuracy based on whether the first output token (e.g. ``July'') matches any of the tokens in the answer (e.g. ``15 July'').

-The exact \textsc{CUB} results can be found in \Cref{tab:main_results_bcu,tab:main_results_acc}. $\mathrm{CCU}$ scores can be found in \Cref{fig:CCU}.
+$\mathrm{CCU}$ scores can be found in \Cref{fig:CCU}.
 For the $\mathrm{CCU}$ scores, we note that they generally follow the same trends as the $\mathrm{BCU}$ scores in \Cref{fig:BCU}; some CMTs perform better on gold, conflicting or irrelevant contexts, while none are superior when all context types are taken into consideration.
 The only disparate trend at odds with the $\mathrm{BCU}$ scores is that \texttt{Fine-tuning} Qwen models that have been instruction-tuned stand out by performing extra poorly with respect to $\mathrm{CCU}$ score.
 We hypothesise that this is a consequence of an increase in $P_M(t_C|Q)$ (i.e. prediction probability without context) from the fine-tuning, yielding less room for improvement in prediction confidence when context is introduced.